Lewisam: History

 Until the 1970s, developers built substantial houses for the upper middle classes, accompanied by a sprinkling of cheaper housing, known as 'cottages' mostly for gardeners and domestic workers who provided their services to residents.
 Thereafter, the wealthy began to leave and the area around Enterprise Road become home to more commercial buildings, with larger residences and civic amenities spilling across Dulwich Road into neighbouring Chisipite.

 With its growth as a transport hub – served by two major throughfares and buses – Lewisam grew in importance as a shopping centre.

 Etymology

 Lewisam is named after the eponymous district of Lewisham in London, though early in its history, the 'h' in Lewisham fell out of use and it is not quite clear why, despite both areas being pronounced in the same manner.
-Due to this fact, as well as a tendency to conflate the area with Newlands, Highlands or the more prestigious Chisipite, non-residents tend to mispronounce Lewisam as Lewi-sam rather than the correct Lew-shem or Lewi-shem.
+Due to this fact, as well as a tendency to conflate the area with Newlands, Highlands or the more prestigious Chisipite, non-residents tend to mispronounce Lewisam with an 's'-sound rather than the correct 'sh'-sound.

 Another testament to the suburb's, London connections, are its roads such as Bayswater and Dulwich roads, which are named after places in central and south London.